Skip to main content

 Improper Authentication and Identity Management

-Subject Identifier binding; Portal enforces per-invocation; SPIFFE/SPIRE complementarity; TTL-based continuous re-attestation
+Subject Identifier binding; Portal seals a signed decision per-invocation; SPIFFE/SPIRE complementarity; TTL-based continuous re-attestation

 T2